-The primary goal of the Chesapeake Bay Virginia Reserve's Stewardship Program is responsible management of natural resources using the best available information for maintaining, protecting and restoring the diverse habitats and associated flora and fauna found within Reserve boundaries located in the York River subestuary.
+The primary goal of CBNERR-VA's Stewardship Program is responsible management of natural resources using the best available information for maintaining, protecting and restoring the diverse habitats and associated flora and fauna found within Reserve boundaries located in the York River subestuary.
 Invasive species, problematic native species, land-use changes and longer-term climate changes are all examples of stressors that pose threats to Chesapeake Bay Reserve ecosystems.
-In order to contribute to coastal stewardship at a variety of geographic and ecosystem scales, the CBNERR Stewardship program pursues a variety of approaches including:
+In order to contribute to coastal stewardship at a variety of geographic and ecosystem scales, the CBNERR-VA Stewardship Program pursues a variety of approaches including:

 - Continual updating and implementation of Reserve component specific Natural Resource Management Plans (for the Reserve's four components located along the York River Subestuary);